 “I put your lotion on my 42-year-old arm and within 10 minutes it became the arm of a 20-year-old.
 You’ve got to sell this shit.”

 The thing is, it’s not rocket science.
 It’s just that commercial lotions are full of synthetic chemicals, strange ingredients that I don’t understand, and a ton of fragrance.
 Some of these chemicals are totally harmless, most are not.
 Some people can tolerate chemicals, most cannot.

-On average each woman uses 168 unique ingredients on her body every day.
+On average women use 168 unique ingredients on their body every day.
 I use about 5 ingredients.
 My skin is so much happier than it has ever been.
 Ever!

 After much experimenting below is the recipe that is my favorite blend.
 There are quite a few DIY lotion recipes on the web and they all follow a pretty simple formula.
 If you want perfect texture lotion, you will have to be more precise, but if you are like me and are happy with anything that smells good and works you can play around with quantity and ingredients.

 Basic Recipe for Homemade Lotion:

 1. One part thick butter/oil –